davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
-In `Figure depth`, we apply a Monte Carlo normal distribution to the analytical errors on each pressure estimate to show the distribution of possible sample conditions in pressure--temperature space.
+In `Figure depth`, we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.
-To map pressures to depths, we use the simplistic assumption of a constant geobaric gradient of 30 km/GPa.
+To map pressures to depths, we assume a constant geobaric gradient of 30 km/GPa.

 The Ca-in-olivine method yields a broad distribution in model depths,